 2. Fjallraven Women’s Fleece – This is my dream fleece.
 I’ve wanted it ever since I first saw it.
 I’m still using my old, beat-up fleece because I can’t bear the thought of throwing a decent item of clothing away and it still does the job.
 A good fleece will always be an essential part of my travel packing list because getting cold can really ruin a travel experience!
 Partially made from recycled polyester.

 3. Bamboo Baselayer – Good for both sun protection and keeping you warm, a baselayer offers good protection whatever the weather.
 I mostly wear my baselayer when hiking or on extra cold days as a thermal layer.
 I have a great baselayer from BAM Bamboo Clothing, which has thumb holes so you can keep your hands protected too.
 Environmentally-friendly clothing.

-4. Nike Women’s Sports Leggings – Leggings are my go-to for all physical activity and around-the-hostel comfort.
+4. Sports Leggings – Leggings are my go-to for all physical activity and around-the-hostel comfort.
 I prefer leggings because they’re versatile, lightweight and good for both hot and cold climates.
-I always opt for “sports” leggings to make sure the fabric is thick enough that it’s never see-through and to avoid getting holes for longer.
+When my current pair wear out, I plan to replace them with an ethical brand like these ones.